dibysn/savings_plan/README.md

 <ins>Area 1</ins>\
 The following functions can be performed in this area:
-* Show/hide the input form.
+* Show/hide the left pane.
-* Creating a new simulation.
+* Creating a new savings plan.
-* Open an existing simulation.
+* Open an existing savings plan.
-* Save the current simulation.
+* Save the current savings plan.

 <ins>Area 2</ins>\
 In this area different workspaces can be selected.